spyder-ide/spyder/CONTRIBUTING.md

 ## General Guidelines

 This page documents at a very high level how to contribute to Spyder.
-Please Check the
+Please check the
-[Spyder IDE Contributor Documentation](https://github.com/spyder-ide/spyder/wiki/Contributing-to-Spyder) for a more detailed guide on how to contribute to the Spyder.
+[Spyder IDE Contributor Documentation](https://github.com/spyder-ide/spyder/wiki/Contributing-to-Spyder) for a more detailed guide on how to do so.

 ## Setting Up a Development Environment